harumuki/thorsten-hans.com/_posts/2016-01-08-angular-quicky-component-viewencapsulation-and-webcomponents.md

 ---
 *"Component"* is perhaps the most overloaded term when it comes to *JavaScript* frameworks these days.
 Every single framework has its definition of what precisely a component is, also *Angular*.

 Components are the building blocks of *Angular* apps.
 By default, *Angular* embeds components into the `DOM`.
-When *Angular* renders your component, the entire contents of your template (string or loaded from the given *URL*) goes inbetween the component’s selector.
+When *Angular* renders your component, the entire contents of your template (string or loaded from the given *URL*) goes inbetween the component's selector.

 There are two different ways how *Angular* is injecting the view for a given component. `ViewEncapsulation` is responsible for defining how Views are injected.
 If you create a component like this: